Transforms-AI/hailo-peopleCount-guard-kitchenSafety-Garbage/README.md

 4. [Resources download](#download-models-and-demo-video)
 5. [Degirum sources](#additional-resources)

+# Automatic setup
-# Setup script - Automatic setup
+## Setup script - Automatic setup
 Run this script, this will do the rest. take this setup-script.sh to any raspberry pi you wnat to setup.
 And then run the bash command

 First make the setup-script.sh executabel